Dona ana Arts Center March Exhibit

 Dinah, who draws artistic inspiration from nature, paints exclusively with pastels.
 She prefers animal subjects and southwestern landscapes.
 “Animals inspire me.
 I find pure joy in creating their images.
 I smile almost constantly while painting them and have been known to talk to them.
 A little.”

 Her work has been juried into many art’s organizations shows.
-A solo show of 33 of her paintings, ANIMALS OF THE SOUTHWEST, are now featured at the New Mexico Farm and Ranch Heritage Museum Gallery in Las Cruces, NM.
+A solo show of 33 of her paintings, ANIMALS OF THE SOUTHWEST, were featured at the New Mexico Farm and Ranch Heritage Museum Gallery in Las Cruces, NM.
 She has donated many pet portraits to groups raising funds to assist animals.

 In summer, 2016 Dinah Swan had a one woman show of forty paintings at the Bowman Hall Gallery in Durango, CO.
 Her animal paintings have been exhibited at the Durango Arts Center and in Pastel Society of New Mexico annual shows.
 Las Cruces’ Tombaugh Gallery exhibited 38 of her animal paintings in March and April of 2017.
 The New Mexico Art League accepted two of her prints for its summer, 2017, “Limited Editions” exhibition, and one print, “Jack” was favorably reviewed in the Albuquerque Journal, 8/5/17.
+Her RAVEN won 2nd place in the 59th Annual Artists Alpine Holiday national juried show in Ouray, CO.

 Dinah lives in Durango with husband, Terry, and dog, Gracie.